 Gregory was president of the U.S. Conference of Catholic Bishops from 2001-2004.
 During his term, in June 2002, the bishops implemented the "Charter for the Protection of Children and Young People," which lays out a comprehensive set of procedures for addressing allegations of sexual abuse of minors by Catholic clergy, according to the USCCB website.
 It also includes guidelines for reconciliation, healing, accountability and prevention of future acts of abuse.

-The charter has been revised since its orginal publication, most recently in 2018.
+The charter has been revised since its original publication, most recently in 2018.

 Catholic church sex abuse cases